ARCHIVED STARTUP VISA ARTICLE

 👉 Japan Startup Visa 2025–2026: Nationwide Framework, New Municipalities, and Practical Application Guide

 The “Startup Visa under the National Strategic Special Zones” (National Strategic Special Zone Foreign Entrepreneurial Activity Promotion Project) has been a cornerstone initiative to attract foreign entrepreneurs to Japan.
-This program allows foreign entrepreneurs to enter Japan under the condition that they are expected to fulfill the requirements for the “Business Manager” visa, such as securing a business office and meeting business scale requirements, within six months of arrival.
+This project allows foreign entrepreneurs to stay in Japan for a limited period while preparing to start a business, even before satisfying all the requirements for a Business Manager Visa.

 Background of the Reform